owasp-amass/docs/docs/open-asset-model/contact.md

 # :simple-owasp: Contact Assets

 **Contact Assets**—comprising `Email`, `Location`, and `Phone` properties—are essential components of comprehensive **Attack Surface Intelligence**.
-By organizing contact details with unconvered attributes and relationships, the [Open Asset Model](#) reveals connections across diverse resources, supporting a holistic understanding of the asset landscape.
+By organizing contact details with uncovered attributes and relationships, the [Open Asset Model](#) reveals connections across diverse resources, supporting a holistic understanding of the asset landscape.

-This structure mirrors the adversary's perspective: tracing discovery paths, contextualizing insights at each contact point, and identifying exposures to strengthen situational awareness.
+This structure mirrors the adversary's perspective: traces discovery paths, contextualizes insights at each contact point, and identifies exposures to strengthen situational awareness.

 ---

 ## :material-hexagon-multiple: Collection

 - **Complete Contact Coverage:** Provides a centralized view of standardized contact asset intelligence across email, location, and phone.
-- **Email Insights:** Tracks email connections, linking addresses to specific personnel and enhancing context.
+- **Email Insights:** Tracks email connections to link addresses to specific personnel and operational functions, offering visibility into business process maturity.
 - **Location Details:** Includes specific location information, from physical addresses and building details to region and locality, for complete geographic context.
 - **Phone Numbers:** Captures the relationships between country codes, extensions, and subscriber numbers with individuals and organizational structures.
 - **Connected Data:** Traces the contact collection's discovery path to clarify its origin, validity, and relevance in investigative and data privacy contexts.